-Working students should plan their academic load in view of the following instructions:
+Working students should plan their academic load in view of the following recommended academic load:

 Outside Work 34 or more hrs. a week 26 to 33 hrs. a week Academic Load

 Max.
-10 credits/3 courses
+10 credit/3 courses

 Max.
 13 credits

-Academic Load
+Recommended Academic Load

-The average number of credit hours per quarter is 15 hours.

-Permission of the Academic Dean is required for a student to carry an academic load of more than 18 hours or to carry an academic load in excess of the limit when working above the allowable number of outside work hours per week.
+The average number of credit hours hours per quarter is 15 hours.
+Permission of the Academic Dean is required for a student to carry an academic load of more than 18 hours.